Support Centre

 Margins are the standard measurements that define the space between the edge of a page and the design.
 Most printer interfaces will allow you to set the margins yourself, although standard printers cannot print right up to the edge of the page.

-TIP: Turning on the margins guide is helpful when printing on a standard printer.
-If your design page is a standard size, such as Letter (8"X11") and the design elements go beyond the margins on the page, the design may be cut off when printing.
+the design elements go beyond the margins on the page, the design may be cut

 Curious about upgrading?
 Compare our plan features side by side.